Introduction

 Liberals

 Liberals do not hold a similar innocuous opinion of the PATRIOT Act.
-They believe it represses freedoms for the sake of security.
+They contend that it suppresses liberties in the name of security.
 The liberal point of view extends to everyone, not just citizens of the U.S. They believe the government’s positive stance toward the use of torture tactics in secretive prisons so as to extract information from ‘enemy combatants’ to be beneath contempt.
 The Bush administration justified these atrocities as another important tool in the war on terror.

 Liberals are also against the imprisoning of non-citizens for an indefinite period of time without benefit of due process of law – a right guaranteed in the Constitution and, they claim, should be accorded to all because this is a basic human right as well.
 Liberals believe that a central government has the capability of being a catalyst for grand and noble endeavors but are wary of those powers.
 They know that the tremendous power a government can wield could be a vehicle for advancement or could just as easily become an oppressive regime.